espegun/AWS/how_to_cost_control/README.md

-WIP Creating alarms for anomaly detection, Cloudwatch.
+WIP Creating alarms for anomaly detection, **Cloudwatch**.
+Set alarms for usage of buckets and invocations of lambdas over a certain period.

 ## Useful commands